 But eventually I’d find myself backtracking, which was incredibly frustrating.

 I finally stopped feeling like I was backtracking when I realized that change requires two main things: momentum and consistency.

 Once I made a 100% commitment to always, yes ALWAYS, be working with a coach in some capacity AND be part of a community of like-minded people where I am held accountable…I stopped feeling like I was backtracking.

-I love the week of Thanksgiving here in the States because gratitude is on everyone’s mind.
-When we are aware of what we do have, we are a lot less inclined to obsess about all the things we don’t.
-Cultivating a consciousness of gratitude is a spiritual practice – it’s a MUST for anyone who is committed to living a life of love.
+I love the week of Thanksgiving here in the States!
+Cultivating a consciousness of gratitude is a spiritual practice and MUST for anyone who is committed to living a life of love.
+Plus, when we are aware of what we do have, we are a lot less inclined to obsess about all the things we don’t (and have fewer expectation hangovers!).

 My personal gratitude practice consists of an evening gratitude ritual that I have done for years.
 Every night before I go to bed, I write a list of things that happened that day that I am particularly grateful for.
 Things like a rockstar parking spot, magical moments of serendipity, a fabulous meal, a laugh with a friend, or noticing an old pattern or trigger come up that offers me an opportunity to work my process.
 My gratitude journal (which I share with you in the video) is also a wonderful way to keep a diary of my life.
 I love looking back through it to reflect on past moments and celebrate lessons and blessings.